Helpful Voting Links — Indiana

 You can vote in person at your county election's office or circuit clerk of court's office from September 29th to November 5th at noon before the election, using an absentee ballot.
 No excuse required.

 To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) no later than October 29th.
-Then, when you complete your absentee ballot, it must be postmarked by the day before the election.
+Then, when you complete your absentee ballot, it must be received by election day.

 When voting by mail an excuse is required, however, photo ID is not required.
 Info here on what qualifies.